Video courtesy of the American Economic Association

 Why Study Economics?

-Because I want to understand how the world works.
+Understand how the world works.
 Economics, sometimes referred to as the queen of social sciences, is all about choice and is at the heart of all decision-making.
 Broad in scope, it explains how people, businesses, governments, and even families, schools, and charitable organizations make decisions with limited resources.

-Because I want to make the world a better place to live.
+Make the world a better place to live.
 Economics is at the heart of many social problems facing the world, including unemployment, inflation, poverty, pollution, health care, human rights, and gender and racial inequality.
 Effective solutions to these problems require a rigorous training in economics.

 Some of the areas our students have pursued after graduation: